The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 FIND DELICIOUS TREATS AT BUDAPEST’S GREAT MARKET HALL

-The oldest and largest indoor market in Hungary, the Great Market Hall was built in 1897 to service the needs of an ever-growing city.
+The oldest and largest indoor market in Hungary, the Great Market Hall was built in 1897 and remains the most visited market in Budapest for good reason.

 THE DETAILS